yaptide/for_developers/docs/frontend/for_developers.md

 - `REACT_APP_ALT_AUTH` - if set to `plg`, app will use plgrid authentication
 - `REACT_APP_DEPLOYMENT` - if set to `dev`, configuration wil be editable from the browser console.
 For example, you can change the backend URL by typing `window.BACKEND_URL="http://mynew.url"` in the browser console.

+**It might happen that the Node will cache values for above variables and changes in .env file won't take effect.
+Close frontend server if it's running, open new terminal and enter into node interactive envirionment by executing `node` command.
+Then type process.env.NAME_OF_VARIABLE.
+If it's defined run `delete process.env.NAME_OF_VARIABLE`.**

 ### Useful commands

 In order to easy configure the app, `cross-env` package for setting env is used with custom npm scripts.